AMReX-Astro/Castro/README.md

     Castro and target the `development` branch.
 (If you mistakenly target `master`, we can change it for you.)

+    Please add a line to `CHANGES` summarizing your change if it is a bug fix or new feature.
+Reference the PR or issue as appropriate

     If there are a number of small commits making up the PR, we may wish to squash commits upon merge to have a clean history.
     *Please ensure that your PR title and first post are descriptive,